 Eco-Friendly Design and Clean Energy

-The Science & Innovation Center will be sustainably designed to steward our precious resources wisely.
-Rooftop solar arrays will generate cleaner, more efficient electricity for the building as well as for the grid.
-Indoor garden systems and living walls will purify the air, reduce ambient temperature and noise, and promote health and well-being
+The Science & Innovation Center was sustainably designed to steward our precious resources wisely.
+Rooftop solar arrays generate cleaner, more efficient electricity for the building as well as for the grid.
+Indoor garden systems and living walls purify the air, reduce ambient temperature and noise, and promote health and well-being

 List of 1 items.